-Join Adam Wilbert for an in-depth discussion in this video Understanding the role of the server, part of Database Fundamentals: Core Concepts.
+Join Adam Wilbert for an in-depth discussion in this video Understanding the role of the server, part of Database Foundations: Core Concepts.

 - When working with databases, the term "server" gets thrown around quite a bit.
 It's important to understand what that means.
 A database server can either be a dedicated machine or a virtualized machine that is running the database management software.
 Typically, you'll hear this referred to as an instance of the server and multiple instances or multiple separate installations can be installed on a single machine at the same time.
 That's because when installing the server software, you'll give the instance a unique name so they can function alongside multiple other instances without getting all tangled up.